amirhosien1/sample-work-for-web-designing/README.md

 These projects demonstrate my proficiency in React, JavaScript, HTML, and CSS.

-To try out these projects, follow the instructions below to run the app locally.
+To try out these projects, follow the instructions below to run the app locally or use [this link](https://amirhosien1.github.io/sample-work-for-web-designing) to see the project online.

 =======